dmwm/CMSRucio/docker/rucio_client/README.md

     docker cp ~/.globus/usercert.pem client:/tmp/usercert.pem
     docker cp ~/.globus/userkey.pem client:/tmp/userkey.pem
     docker exec -it client /bin/bash

+Grid certs will also need to be added if running locally.

 Inside container generate a proxy and connect to the Rucio server